tonytvo/blog-generator/content/blog/road-less-stupid/index.md

 # ORDINARY THINGS, CONSISTENTLY DONE, PRODUCE EXTRAORDINARY RESULTS!

 - Ordinary things, consistently done, produce extraordinary results!
 Think about the discipline of consistently reviewing your prior month's financial statements by the 10th of every month.
-In a matter of a quarter or two, the insights and optics harvested will change the priorities and decision making in your business.
+In a quarter or two, the insights and optics harvested will change the priorities and decision-making in your business.

-- To get good at doing stuff, you must be ready to practice, be prepared to make a lot of mistakes.
-As a matter of fact, the faster you make the mistake and correct it the better for you. **SO FAIL FAST**.
+- To get good at doing stuff, you must be ready to practice and be prepared to make many mistakes.
+The faster you make the mistake and correct it the better for you. **SO FAIL FAST**.

 - It’s not just practice that makes perfect, but the deliberate intensity of your practice will determine the speed of your progress.

-- In Keith’s words “ordinary things done consistently will produce extraordinary results.
+- In Keith’s words “Ordinary things done consistently will produce extraordinary results.

 - A lot of wrong decisions are made on the premise of instant gratification…you expect a big deal to make the change on your financial distress instead of working your way out of the distress which takes time.
-The good thing about working your way out of the distress is that you will likely not make that mistake again, thereby giving you a success path.
+The good thing about working your way out of the distress is that you will likely not make that mistake again, thereby giving you a successful path.

-- Managing expectation is an essential element of business success.
+- Managing expectations is an essential element of business success.
 When not managed well you are likely to kill your dreams.

 - **Thinking Time**
-  - Trying to figure out how to immediately solve a problem in one fell swoop is stupid.
+  - Trying to figure out how to solve a problem in one fell swoop immediately is stupid.
 I might not have the final "Holy Grail" solution to all my problems, but what are five things I can do immediately to improve my situation?
   - Where am I inconsistently executing the right thing?
   - Where am I not practicing with the level of intensity I know I am capable of?
-  - Where are we practicing but not correcting or getting the coaching that would give us insights about what we can do better? • Where am I consistently executing the wrong thing?
+  - Where are we practicing but not correcting or getting the coaching to give us insights about what we can do better?
+  - Where am I consistently executing the wrong thing?
   - Where have I allowed the need for instant gratification to become a substitute for picking up the business end of a shovel and consistently breaking a sweat?
   - What are three outcomes we previously set but have abandoned because of unrealistic expectations or inconsistent execution?
-Should any of these outcomes be resuscitated and reprioritized with the accompanying realistic plans, resources, and time frames?
+Should these outcomes be resuscitated and reprioritized with realistic plans, resources, and time frames?
-  - What are three bad habits/business practices we have tolerated that are undermining our results?
+  - What are three bad habits/business practices we have tolerated undermining our results?
   - What are the decisions I must make and
   - the hard conversations I must have to break these bad habits once and for all?
-  - How will I adjust my behavior to create the success/outcomes I envision?
+  - How will I adjust my behaviour to create the success/outcomes I envision?

 # O BABY!